How To Deal Effectively With Marital Conflict? (Communication and Conflict Resolution In Marriage)

 Therefore, until you accept your spouse’s flaws and shortcomings, you won’t be able to negotiate a solution successfully.

-Overcoming Your Perpetual Conflicts.
+Overcome Your Perpetual Conflicts

 Differences like wanting to have children while your spouse doesn’t, or wanting to raise your kids Christians while your spouse is an atheist…